Preparedness & Ops Activities

 Network Strategic Insights from Onora

-• Partner Collaboration in Action: Deepening connections between healthcare, public health, and emergency management to create a unified, statewide response capability.
+• Partner Collaboration in Action: Deepening connections across healthcare, public health, and emergency management to enable a unified response capability.

-• Regional and National Advocacy and Alignment: Engaging with statewide and national partners to shape the future of healthcare preparedness funding and sustaining critical infrastructure.
+• Regional and National Advocacy and Alignment: Engaging statewide and national partners to shape sustainable preparedness funding and protect critical infrastructure.

-• Emerging Priorities: Preparing for major regional events, such as FIFA 2026, and evolving our role in new readiness frameworks that protect lives and maintain system stability.
-Advancing our role in national preparedness, and the National Disaster Medical System (NDMS) specifically, built over more than a decade of collaboration.
+• Emerging Priorities: Preparing for major events like FIFA 2026 and advancing our role in national readiness frameworks, including the National Disaster Medical System—built on more than a decade of collaboration.

 Executive Insights with NWHRN